 This article assumes you have already downloaded the VPN keys for your virtualization.
-If you have not done so already, see the following article: Partner Portal: Recovery Launchpad 2.0: Adding a client VPN to a network.
+If you have not done so already, see the following article: Partner Portal: New Recovery Launchpad: Adding a client VPN to a network.

 NOTE: To complete this process, you'll need to use OpenVPN version 2.3.2.
 Newer versions are unsupported at this time.

 Connecting to cloud networks with your Datto VPN keys

 1. Run the executable on the machine that you'd like to have connected to the cloud network.
 Doing so will generate the VPN key.